andrew-spade-acn/d3-react-presentation/PITCHME.md

 +++
 Pros:
 * This looks like React!
-* We can put everything in our own components, leading to more modular code
+* Can break everything into its own components, leading to more modular code
+* HMR, TTD, and lifecycle hooks!

 Cons:
 * Performance degrades at scale.
-Results in 100+ (or even 1000+) elements per chart into nested React Components.
+Can easily result in 100+ (or even 1000+) nested React Components per chart
 * No clear, clean way to handle D3's `enter`/`exit`/`update`
-* Syntax deviates from D3, causing frustration and awkward syntax (d3.axis gets rough)
+* Syntax deviates from D3, causing frustration and awkward syntax (d3.axis is extra rough)
 ---
 +++
 #### The DOM Emulator